Highpoint2000/canlog-server/README.md

 ## Notes:

-- Please do not delete canlog.js even if it is empty!
+- Do not delete canlog.js even if it is empty!
-- Please enter Server:Port (e.g. 127.0.0.1:2000) in the JSON configuration file of the scanner plugin.
+- Please enter Server:Port (e.g. 127.0.0.1:2000) in the JSON configuration file of the scanner plugin
+- When the server is used, the log interval set in the scanner.json is inactive because the log interval set for the server takes precedence

 ## Configuration options: